YannDubs/lossyless/README.md

 ## Results from the paper

-We provide scripts to essentially replicate many of the results from the paper.
+We provide scripts to essentially replicate some results from the paper.
 The exact results will be a little different as we simplified and cleaned some of the code to help readability.

-All scripts can be found in `bin` and run using the command `bin/*/<experiment>.sh`.
-This will save all results, checkpoints, logs...
-The most important results (including summary resutls and figures) will be saved at `results/exp_<experiment>`.
-Most important are the summarized metrics `results/exp_<experiment>*/summarized_metrics_merged.csv` and any figures `results/exp_<experiment>*/*.png`.

-The key experiments that that do not require very large compute are:
-- VIC/VAE on rotation invariant Banana distribution: `bin/banana/banana_viz_VIC.sh`
-- VIC/VAE on augmentation invariant MNIST: `bin/mnist/augmist_viz_VIC.sh`
-- CLIP experiments: `bin/clip/main_linear.sh`

-By default all scripts will log results on [weights and biases](https://wandb.ai/site).
-If you have an account (or make one) you should set your username in `conf/user.yaml` after `wandb_entity:`, the passwod should be set directly in your environment variables.
-If you prefer not logging, you can use the command `bin/*/<experiment>.sh -a logger=csv` which changes (`-a` is for append) the default `wandb` logger to a `csv` logger.

-Generally speaking you can change any of the parameters either directly in `conf/**/<file>.yaml` or by adding `-a` to the script.
-We are using [Hydra](https://hydra.cc/) to manage our configurations, refer to their documentation if something is unclear.

-If you are using [Slurm](https://slurm.schedmd.com/documentation.html) you can submit directly the script on servers by adding a config file under `conf/slurm/<myserver>.yaml`, and then running the script as `bin/*/<experiment>.sh -s <myserver>`.
-For example configurations files for slurm see `conf/slurm/vector.yaml` or `conf/slurm/learnfair.yaml`.
-For more information check the documentation from [submitit's plugin](https://hydra.cc/docs/plugins/submitit_launcher) which we are using.

 <details>
-  <summary>Installation details</summary>

-###
+<summary><b>Installation details</b></summary>

 0. Clone repository
 1. Install [PyTorch](https://pytorch.org/) >=  1.7
 2. `pip install -r requirements.txt`

 ### Other installation
 - For the bare minimum packages: use `pip install -r requirements_mini.txt` instead.